SeaGL/organization/meetings/2024/20240916-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Angel: going to meet to chat seagl stuff tomorrow, need to touch base with aj about on-boarding volunteers. appreciation for salt taking many things on
-- Kim: excited that we are moving weekly, things seem to be progressing. appreciate everyone, esp salt
-- Norm: thank you for getting another sponsorship salt, will be working through that process
-- Tammy: appreciation for longevity of this conference, remember being codefellows student in 2019, this being so low barrier was really nice, be kind, be the first to say hello
-- Salt: excited for more focused small group calls, appreciate everyone being here in whatever capacity
-- Sean: scale av team has been 3d printing gear from plastic bottles
-- AJ: excited for mailu stuff, has been stressor and probably stressor for others, excited to onboard and take care of self
-- Dina: been reviewing, appreciative of all of the people who have been submitting talks

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub)